zephyrus-cr/eamod/README.md

 eamod
 =====
+Now eAmod works under GNU General Public License, and everybody can read about it at http://www.gnu.org/licenses/gpl.html

 eAmod is an extended project of eAthena, a Ragnarok Private Server Emulator, created by Andres Garbanzo Mora, also known as Zephyrus, owner and administrator of eAthena Modifications